 3 Slave disk on Secondary channel.
 IOCTLS Refer to dkio(7I).

-ERRORS EACCES Permission denied.

-EBUSY The partition was opened exclusively by another thread.
+Permission denied.
+ERRORS EACCES EBUSY The partition was opened exclusively by another thread.
 EFAULT The argument was a bad address.

-EINVAL Invalid argument.

-EIO An I/O error occurred.
+Invalid argument.
+EINVAL EIO An I/O error occurred.
 ENOTTY This indicates that the device does not support the requested ioctl function.
 ENXIO During opening, the device did not exist.
 EROFS The device is a read-only device.

-SEE ALSO | format(1M), mount(1M), lseek(2), read(2), write(2), driver.conf(4), vfstab(4), dkio(7I)

-X3T10 ATA-4 specifications.

-offline

-The driver has decided that the target disk is no longer there.

-disk ok

-The target disk is now responding again.

-corrupt label - bad geometry

-corrupt label - label checksum failed

-corrupt label - wrong magic number

-disk not responding to selection

-The target disk is not responding.

-i/o to invalid geometry

-The geometry of the drive could not be established.

-incomplete read/write - retrying/giving up

-There was a residue after the command completed normally.

-no bp for disk label

-no memory for disk label

-Free memory pool exhausted.
+SEE ALSO format(1M), mount(1M), lseek(2), read(2), write(2), driver.conf(4), vfstab(4), dkio(7I)X3T10 ATA-4 specifications.
+DIAGNOSTICS offline The driver has decided that the target disk is no longer there.
+The target disk is now responding again. corrupt label - bad geometry The disk label is corrupted. corrupt label - label checksum failed The disk label is corrupted. corrupt label - wrong magic number The disk label is corrupted. disk not responding to selection The target disk is not responding. i/o to invalid geometry The geometry of the drive could not be established. incomplete read/write - retrying/giving up There was a residue after the command completed normally. no bp for disk label A bp with consistent memory could not be allocated. no memory for disk label Free memory pool exhausted.